Animals in art

 Pieter Hugo’s Hyena Men – Fascinating photos from Nigeria

-Who is Pieter Hugo?
 Pieter Hugo is one of South Africa’s most recognizable photographers most notably known today for his Hyena and Other Men series.
 During his nascent career, he was mainly practicing photojournalism before realizing he was not doing enough with his skills.
-He wanted to get more involved and engaged, to aggressively cross-examine …
+He wanted to get more involved and engaged, to aggressively cross-examine the voyeuristic scrutiny that

 Pieter Hugo’s Hyena Men – Fascinating photos from Nigeria Read More